arpatterson31/best-books-back-end/README.md

   - Actual time needed to complete: 4 hours

 - Name of feature: Lab 13: Delete - Front end and back end
-  - Estimate of time needed to complete:
+  - Estimate of time needed to complete: 2 hr
-  - Start time:
+  - Start time: 5:00pm
-  - Finish time:
+  - Finish time: 6:09 pm
-  - Actual time needed to complete:
+  - Actual time needed to complete: 1hr

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->